xiaoxiae/videos/04-perfect-graphs/DESCRIPTION.md

-Perfect graphs, and the weak perfect graph theorem.
+The proof of the weak perfect graph theorem.

 ------------------